 For an overview of standard metadata fields, check out the Dublin Core metadata schema.
 We also offer a Metadata Quick Start Guide, which is a great place to gain a better understanding of metadata and how to evaluate your metadata needs.

 One of the great things about a DAM system is its ability to assign different levels of access, or permissions, to users by group.
 Creating permissioned categories allows you to control what each user sees and what they can do with digital assets in the system.
 For example, you can enable your graphic designer to upload assets, edit metadata fields, and post new versions.
 You can also give your webmaster permission to retrieve embed codes, and allow your sales team to simply view and download digital assets.

 As with most aspects of a DAM system, the user roles you choose and the level of access you give each role will be contingent on your business goals, workflow, and user groups.
 Read more about understanding roles and permissions in a DAM system.

 Here’s how one manufacturer has determined the roles and permissions for their digital asset management user groups.

+This overview of basic DAM functionality and features should begin your DAM journey on solid footing.
 There is a lot to think about as you plan for and configure a DAM system.
-Luckily, the key phases in the DAM journey build on each other, so your efforts pay off every step of the way.
+But luckily, each phase in the process of selecting, implementing, and ultimately maintaining a DAM build on each other, so your efforts pay off every step of the way.